 Other Cars to Consider

-The 2009 Ford Taurus ranks highly in the class because of its good reliability rating and high safety scores.
+The 2009 Ford Taurus ranks highly in the class in part because of its high safety scores.
 The Taurus offers more cargo space, a roomy interior and good performance.
 In terms of engine performance and handling, reviewers gave the Taurus the edge over the LaCrosse.
 The cars also have comparable fuel economy.
 Still, the Taurus offers better interior quality, and is one of few large sedans with available all-wheel drive.

 If you’re seeking a more refined large sedan, the highly-ranked 2009 Toyota Avalon is worth a look.
-The Avalon gets slightly better fuel economy, along with a good reliability rating and high safety scores.
+The Avalon gets slightly better fuel economy than the LaCrosse and high safety scores.
 Reviewers praised the Avalon’s spacious and luxurious interior.
 Compared with the LaCrosse and Taurus, reviewers thought the Avalon was superior in terms of performance and comfort.
 Because the Avalon is a pricier car, you may want to consider the 2008 Avalon to save money.